 Notre Dame Women's Basketball defeated Connecticut 96-87 in triple overtime on Monday, March 4, 2013.

-A former All-America point guard at Notre Dame and a five-year WNBA veteran, Ivey has brought her considerable experience to bear on the Fighting Irish floor generals, most recently supervising the growth of Notre Dame's three-time All-America point guard Skylar Diggins.
-In the past two seasons alone, Diggins has emerged as one of the nation's elite players (let alone point guards), highlighted by her selection as the 2012 Nancy Lieberman Award (nation's top point guard) and consensus first-team All-America and BIG EAST Player of the Year honors following the 2011-12 season.
+A former All-America point guard at Notre Dame and a five-year WNBA veteran, Ivey has brought her considerable experience to bear on the Fighting Irish floor generals, most recently supervising the growth of Notre Dame's four-time All-America point guard Skylar Diggins.
+In the past three seasons, Diggins emerged as one of the nation's elite players (let alone point guards), highlighted by her dual selection as the 2012 and 2013 Nancy Lieberman Award recipient (nation's top point guard) and two-time consensus first-team All-America and BIG EAST Player of the Year honors (2012 and 2013).

-Besides her seasonal awards, Diggins was chosen as the 2012 NCAA Raleigh Regional Most Outstanding Player and was a member of the 2012 NCAA Women's Final Four All-Tournament Team, becoming the first Notre Dame cager to be selected for either honor twice in her career (she was the 2011 NCAA Dayton Regional MOP before making the Final Four squad).
+What's more, Diggins was a three-time NCAA Regional Most Outstanding Player (2011-13) and a two-time selection to NCAA Women's Final Four All-Tournament Team (2011-12), becoming the first Notre Dame cager to be selected for either honor twice in her career.

 Ivey also has shown the ability to quickly flourish when it comes to scouting and in-game strategy.
-Last season, she was directly responsible for creating the game plans that led to victories over nationally-ranked Georgetown, Syracuse, West Virginia and Tennessee, the last of those coming in the NCAA Elite Eight (Dayton Regional final) to help the Fighting Irish advance to the Final Four for the third time.
+Last season, she was directly responsible for creating the game plans that led to three victories over Connecticut, two over Louisville, and additional wins over Duke (NCAA Elite Eight), UCLA and Texas A&M.

 "It's been amazing to watch Niele grow as a coach," McGraw said.
 "Her experience in the WNBA has really helped her become a great coach.
 She's been a student of the game for so long and now she has the opportunity to teach it.
 She does a great job of teaching the game, has great passion for the game, and is someone that we all truly enjoy being around.
 She also the added benefit of having already walked in the shoes of our current players and knowing what it takes to succeed at the highest level here at Notre Dame.
 The sky's really the limit for what she can accomplish in the coaching profession."